 Commercial Partnerships in the Northern Territory

-The law relating to partnerships in the Northern Territory is less sophisticated than in the other jurisdictions because it provides for only two kinds of partnerships to be formed: general partnerships and incorporated limited partnerships.
-Most of the other jurisdictions (with the exception of the Australian Capital Territory) also allow a person to establish a ‘limited partnership’, which are discussed briefly below.
+The law relating to partnerships in the Northern Territory provides for only two kinds of partnership to be formed: general partnerships and incorporated limited partnerships.
+This page deals with partnerships in the NT.

 Normal or general partnerships